GeyserMC/GeyserWebsite/wiki/floodgate/linking.md

 Note that you only have to follow these steps on your proxy (BungeeCord or Velocity), if you have one.

-1. Download one of the linking databases extensions [here](https://ci.opencollab.dev/job/GeyserMC/job/Floodgate/job/fix-weird-via-issue/).
+1. Download one of the linking databases extensions [here](https://github.com/GeyserMC/Floodgate/actions).
+   Click the latest workflow run with a green checkmark.
+   Scroll down to Artifacts and download the one you need.
    If you need help picking the right one: choose `mysql` if you already have a database or want to have a multi-proxy setup.
 For anything else choose `sqlite`.
 The full name should be `floodgate-*type*-database.jar`.
 2. Copy the database extension jar you just downloaded *into* the floodgate 2.0 plugin folder (e.g. `/plugins/floodgate/`).
 3. Enable `enable-own-linking` in the `player-link` section of Floodgate.
 4. Set `type` in the `player-link` section to your database type (currently either `mysql` or `sqlite`).
 (If you used Floodgate 1.0 and had linking enabled back then; the database type was `sqlite`).
-5. Restart your server
+5. Restart your server.

-If you have selected `mysql` a new data folder for the database should be generated inside the Floodgate data folder.
+If you have selected `mysql`, a new data folder for the database should be generated inside the Floodgate data folder.
 You can enter your database credentials in there.
-After you did that restart your server once more.
+After you did that, restart your server once more.

 That should be it.
 You can then link your accounts by following the instructions you get when typing `/linkaccount`.